la-vie-est-belle/many-widgets/README.md

 <br/>

 ### Bullet Screen:
 Sometimes there are more steps after clicking the use button.
-However, these steps, for example—adding components, are just easy.
+However, these steps, for example, adding prefabs onto components, are just easy.
 ![Bullet Screen](https://img-blog.csdnimg.cn/44297765eea14e75a0d57f227c503a5e.gif)
 > demo link: https://la-vie-est-belle.github.io/many-widgets-demo/Bullet%20Screen/